2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 In the context of organizing presentations and/or workshops, it can be very relevant to **build a well-thought-out pathway** in advance.
 The goal of this pathway is to **cover all the important concepts related to Bitcoin**, enabling attendees to understand Bitcoin in its entirety.

 In France, during the summer of 2023, meeting organizers worked on **a yearly track**, which many of them follow.
-In addition to having a **strong educational dimension, this allows for the exchange of open-source documents and PowerPoint during the meetings** in order to build a database of resources on the same topic.
+In addition to having **a strong educational dimension, this allows for the exchange of open-source documents and PowerPoint presentations during meetings** to build a database of resources on the same topic.

 This initiative is particularly popular in the meetings and aims to develop in the coming years.